johannschwabe/ASEv3/frontend/README.md

 # ASE AirBnB Property Evaluator

 Webpage to evaluate the AirBnB value of properties for sale, developed with VueJS.
+Test

 ## Documentation